Call to order: 01352 757777

 Omega 3 is always deficient in the diets of horses through winter.
 Omega 3 is vital for the waterproof hoof wall coating, for immune system function, for optimum brain health and function, heart health, joint health and lung health.

-During winter omega 3 levels drop significantly in horse diets due to poor levels in hay and haylage and less grass in the daily diet.
-Omega 3 can be effectively supplemented using low levels of micronised linseed.
+During winter, omega-3 levels drop significantly in horse diets due to poor levels in hay and haylage and less grass in the daily diet.
+Omega-3 can be effectively supplemented using low levels of micronised linseed.

 Common Challenges and Solutions